 For some of us, spending time in places that are like real life winter wonderlands brings an almost indescribable joy.
 No doubt the Scandinavians have a word for it (think hygge or koselig) since they truly embrace winter.
 Being surrounded by snow-covered trees with snow gently falling makes the heart beat a little faster with giddy, child-like excitement!

 Welcome to Maine!
 The ninth least populated state in the United States is defined by jagged coastline, rolling mountains, heavily forested interior, and picturesque waterways.
 It is also defined by its seafood cuisine, especially lobster and clams.
 Do you like amazing food, great scenery and a chance to visit one of the most expansive wilderness areas on the East Coast?
 Then buckle up, because this itinerary is full of some of the best places to visit in Maine!

-Get ready to experience some of the most unique cities and parks the united States has to offer.
-This trip will take you into some of the most famous cities, not only in this country, but in the world, as well as some of the most beautiful landscapes the East Coast has to offer.
-Including the point in the continental U.S. where the sun first rises.
+Get ready to experience some of the most unique cities and parks the United States has to offer on this East Coast road trip.
+You’ll visit some of the most famous cities not only in this country, but in the world, as well as some of the most beautiful landscapes the East Coast has to offer.

 There is a reason visitors flock to America’s National Parks every year.
 Unprecedented beauty, untrammeled wilderness and an experience of a lifetime are all reasons that most major National Parks float to the top of every persons bucket list.
 But in order to experience the majesty of these parks, you first have to get there.
 The following is a guide to the five biggest International airports nearest to some of America’s most popular National Parks.